revmag/hugo-paper/content/posts/Signoz for dummies: Sending K8s data to Signoz cloud.md

 latency and bottlenecks

 ```

-The commands are this — you have to configure a yaml file here, so we are basically installing from the helm repo of signoz, and it has some default values, and while downloading we download that.
+## Configuring K8s-Infra

+When installing from the SigNoz Helm repo, you can override default values to specify what telemetry to collect.
+And we are using
+yaml file override-values.yaml here.

 So we override those values, by upgrading it with some pre configured metrics which we want to send.
-The metrics here are details about the kubernetes clusters and pods, which bh default are not enabled.

-Install the release by overriding some of the default values of OtelCollector ( here we want Kubernetes cluster data, which we have to enable)
+The metrics here are details about the kubernetes clusters and pods, which by default are not enabled( here we want Kubernetes cluster data, which we have to enable).

-So, we have this file override-values.yaml :
-This is the main part, according to our use case, like here, we just have Kubernetes pods, if we have some applications of some language, we have to set the override-values.yaml file as required.

 override-values.yaml